Daniel-Tisoy/automate-githubCreateProject/README.md

 cd ProjectInitializationAutomation
-pip install -r requirements.txt touch .env then type in create.py 'githup token' your token move .my_commands.sh in the home folder then in home folder, open .bashrc and add 'source ./.my_commands.sh' in the last line then type in the terminal 'source .bashrc' from the home folder
+pip install -r requirements.txt touch .env move .my_commands.sh in the home folder then in home folder, open .bashrc and add 'source ./.my_commands.sh' in the last line then type in the terminal 'source .bashrc' from the home folder